By: Leila Rayburn, Senior Content Manager, 2/17/17

 Consider providing permission-based access online to the latest branded and approved marketing materials, on a portal that is fully designed to match your organization’s brand identity.
 Make approved branded resources such as photos, templates, videos and more easy-to-find on an intuitive, brand management software.

 Even with modest operating budgets, your affiliates can print professional materials, while maintaining full brand compliance – without taking time away from their daily priorities.

 2. Empower customization

-Many global and distributed organizations need to disseminate marketing resources that supports the organization’s brand, adheres to standards while allowing room for customization to meet needs of local audiences.
+Many global and distributed organizations need to disseminate marketing resources that supports the company brand, adheres to brand standards while allowing room for customization to meet needs of local consumers.